zoeyg/public-write-ups/csaw-2020/web-real-time-chat.md

 We type `KEYS *` and get a response, success!
 We now have a connection that behaves as if we have used telnet to connect a redis server.
 Eventually the connection gets reset, and this may either be due to a restart mechanism on the server, or a lack of refresh requests on the control socket.
-Either way, it stays open long enough we can get done pretty much whatever we like.
+Either way, it stays open long enough we can pretty much get done whatever we need to.
 One thing of note, when closing the control socket, it seemed the data socket connection also was reset.

 ## Redis

 Now we move on to attacking redis.
-After attempting most of the options outlined on https://book.hacktricks.xyz/pentesting/6379-pentesting-redis, we ended up searching for other options.
-That's when we came across the following link https://medium.com/@knownsec404team/rce-exploits-of-redis-based-on-master-slave-replication-ef7a664ce1d0.
-This blog outlines a pretty cool technique that utilizes components of previous techniques and some clever syncing between master and replica to load a custom module.
-There are a few ingredients.
+After attempting or ruling out most of the options outlined at https://book.hacktricks.xyz/pentesting/6379-pentesting-redis, we ended up searching for other options.
+That's when we came across the following post https://medium.com/@knownsec404team/rce-exploits-of-redis-based-on-master-slave-replication-ef7a664ce1d0.
+This article outlines a pretty cool technique that utilizes components of previous techniques and some clever syncing between a master and a replica to load a custom module.
+There are a few ingredients...

 First is that redis servers can be either replicas or masters.
-The replica acts as a read-only backup, and the master is responsible for writing.
+The replicas act as read-only backups, and the masters are responsible for writing.
 So we can make the vulnerable redis server a replica of our own.
 This means data from our own server will be synchronized to the replica.

 Next is that redis allows for modules.
 These are binaries that expose functionality via adding new commands to redis.
 If we can can call `LOAD MODULE /path/to/exploit.so` with a malicious module, we can do whatever we like.
-We only need to get the module file to replica.
+We only need to get the module file to somewhere accessible on the replica server.

 Thirdly, it's possible to change the dbfilename and directory in the redis configuration at run time via `CONFIG SET dbfilename /path/to/exploit.so`, and `CONFIG SET DIR /tmp`.
 Then, when redis saves the current data to file, we can get arbitrary writes to file.
 This can be initiated by a `PSYNC` command, and then transferring the payload to the replica.

-Putting it together, we slave the target to our own server, configure the database filename, replicate the payload as data via sync, and then our payload ends up as a file on the target system.
+Putting it together, we slave the target to our own server, configure the database filename and directory, replicate the payload as data via sync, and then our payload ends up as a file on the target system.
 After that we load the module and use our new commands.

 Thankfully there is existing code for this: https://github.com/LoRexxar/redis-rogue-server.
 This script acts as a rogue redis server and does most of the hard work for us.
 We only need to provide it the connection to the target server and a payload.
-The readme for this repo mentions another repo(https://github.com/n0b0dyCN/RedisModules-ExecuteCommand), which will allow you to build a module that adds a `system.exec` command to redis.
+The readme for this repo mentions a redis module(https://github.com/n0b0dyCN/RedisModules-ExecuteCommand) that adds a `system.exec` command.
 It looks like we have all the ingredients, lets start putting it together.

 ### The Payload

-All we really need to do here is clone the repo and run make, and although the compilation throws a few warnings, we have our payload.
+All we really need to do here is clone the repo and run make, and although the compilation throws a few warnings, we have our payload, `module.so`.
+We'll also need to copy it into the same directory as the rogue server, renaming it `exp.so`, or modify the rogue server accordingly.

 ```sh
 ╭─zoey@virtual-parrot ~/sec/csaw/webrtc ‹master*›